 Endometriosis can be a tricky disease to identify, especially if you haven’t been seen by an endometriosis specialist or are a younger patient.
 But if a thorough check of your pelvis is performed by laparoscopy and everything appears normal, your doctor will conclude that you do not have endometriosis.

 You may be feeling confused if, after a laparoscopy, you are told you do not have endometriosis, especially if you’re still experiencing symptoms with no definite cause.
 It’s worth remembering that there are other health conditions with symptoms in common with endometriosis.
 It’s important to discuss alternative diagnoses and ways of managing symptoms with your doctor.

-If endometriosis is diagnosed, your gynaecologist will produce a detailed description of any abnormalities they found.
-This will include where in your body abnormalities were seen and how much endometriosis was found.
-Sometimes the surgeon may record this as stages from 1 to 4 that relate to the amount and thickness of any adhesions or scar tissue, inside your pelvis.
+If endometriosis is diagnosed, your gynaecologist should produce a detailed description of any abnormalities they found.
+This will include where in your body any lesions, spots or areas of endometriosis they were spotted, and how much diseases they found.
+Sometimes the surgeon may record this as stages from 1 to 4.
+These stages relate to the amount of and thickness of any adhesions or scar tissue, inside your pelvis.

 - Stage 1 indicates that the extent of the disease is less severe with minimal impact on fertility.